nestedsoftware/flask_sqlalchemy_starter/readme.md

 <h2>Overview</h2>

 Thid project includes the basic boilerplate required to integrate SQLAlchemy with Flask.
-Alembic database upgrading in included.
+Alembic database upgrading is included.
 The need for the Flask-SQLAlchemy extension has been removed, which means, among other things, that there is no need to use a custom base class for SQLAlchemy declarative models.

 <h2>Installation</h2>